MikeWise2718/markdowndocs/pythononvscode/pythononvscode.md

  Things to note
  - You can get to the user settings by clicking on the gear icon/settings in the lower left, or from the menu File/Preferences/Settings

+# Virtual Environments with Python
+- If it is after October, install new python and include path in environment variable
+-